 The Saxophone Fingerings – learning the basics first

-Begin with the basics first.
+Start with the basics first.
 Learning the saxophone fingerings is a must if you want to play any songs on the sax.
-I recommend that you start with the basic sax note fingerings as they will get you going fast and you could potentially be playing songs on your saxophone within a few minutes.

 It is possible to teach yourself saxophone, but it all comes down to learning the saxophone basics which I've laid out in the article so far.